When Was Running Invented? A Brief History Of Running

 So, if you’re feeling winded after a long run, just remember: running helped our ancestors eat!

-Running Made Us Who We Are
+Running Shaped Who We Are Today

 Let’s not forget that being a faster runner often meant being a better hunter.
 And in a world where hunting was a key to survival, this skill was everything.
 If you could run, you could hunt; if you could hunt, you could eat.